EspenBerget/jsonServer/README.md

 * Add test to handlers
 * Add form validation
 * Add TLS support
-* Add update handler in server.go and function in db.go
+* Add update handler in handlers.go and function in db.go

+### Problem
+* Have to remember to clean test_ideas.db from time to time or it gets bloated.